DevnagriAI/devnagri_docs/guide/Glossary.md

 ### Add Term

 i.
-Select the “Industry”, according to the order and terminology.
+Select Industry as per customer requirement.

 ii.
-Select "Source language".
+Choose the Source and Target language.

 iii.
-Select "Target language".
+Enter the term/word to be translated in the Input Term.

 iv.
-“Input Term” - Enter the term/word to be translated.
+Enter the preferential translation for the Input Term in Replaced Term.

 v.
-"Replaced Term" is the output / preferential translation for the "input term".
+Choose Apply as Rule to ensure that the preferential translation is mandatorily chosen for the input term.

 vi.
-User can select "Apply as Rule" to ensure that the preferential translation is mandatorily chosen for the input term.
+Choose Case Sensitive option to consider the distinction between uppercase and lowercase letters when processing the rule.

 vii.
-User can select "Case Sensitive" option to consider the distinction between uppercase and lowercase letters when processing rules.

-viii.
-Use “Save” option to store the terms in glossary.
+Click on Save to store the terms in glossary.

 ![Add Glossary](./images/ManualUpdate.png)

 ### Upload Glossary

+Preferably use this option incase there is a need to upload glossaries in bulk.
+Add term, description, and the status of translation in True/False.

 i.
-Preferably use this option incase there is a need to upload glossaries in bulk.
-Add term, description, and the status of translation in “True/False”
+Select Industry as per customer requirement.

 ii.
-After the information is added in the file and saved, choose the “Industry”.
+Choose the Source and Target language.

 iii.
-Select "Source Language"
+Upload the file by either using drag and Drop OR by selecting the file location from local machine.

 iv.
-Select "Target Language"

-iv.
-Upload the file by either using “drag and drop” or selecting the local file destination.
+Choose Apply as Rule to ensure that the preferential translation is mandatorily chosen for the input term.

 v.
-User can select "Apply as Rule" to implement prefrential translation for specific set of words using Machine Translation as well as Translators.
+Choose Case Sensitive option to consider the distinction between uppercase and lowercase letters when processing the rule.

 vi.
-User can select "Case Sensitive" option to consider the distinction between uppercase and lowercase letters when processing rules.

-vii.
-As soon as the file gets successfully uploaded, select “Save” option.
+Once the file gets uploaded successfully, click on Save.

 ![Upload Glossary](./images/UploadGlosarryUpdate.png)